The Vision of Delight

 The Vision of Delight was a Jacobean era masque written by Ben Jonson.
 It was most likely performed on Twelfth Night, 6 January 1617 in the Banqueting House at Whitehall Palace, and repeated on 19 January that year.

 The Vision of Delight was first published in the second folio collection of Jonson's works in 1641.

 Design

-The scholarly consensus favors the view that the masque was designed by Inigo Jones, though no firm historical evidence necessitates this conclusion, and data on the masque's design elements are not extant.
+Scholarly consensus favors the view that the masque was designed by Inigo Jones, though there is no firm historical evidence.

 The masque's music, composed by Nicholas Lanier, has unfortunately not survived, except for a setting for the final song.

+Newmarket

+Prince Charles is said to have taken part in rehearsals for the masque at Newmarket Palace in November.
+Records show that the Newmarket rehearsals took place over 50 days.

+John Chamberlain wrote that the dancers included the Marquises of Buckingham and Hamilton, the Earl of Montgomery, and other lords, with Sir Gilbert Hoghton, Abercromby, Auchmouty, Hodges, Palmer, and other dancing companions.

 Pocahontas

-The masque's first performance was attended by the Native Americans Pocahontas and Tomocomo, two months before Pocahontas's untimely death.
+The masque's first performance on 6 January 1617 was attended by the Native Americans Pocahontas and Tomocomo, two months before Pocahontas's untimely death.
 Lady Anne Clifford, Lady Ruthin, the Countess of Pembroke and the Countess of Arundel watched the masque together from a box.